vmreyes12/Neighborhood_Analyses/README.md

+# Neighborhood Analyses of Genomes in Genbank and RefSeq

+T

+If this script turns out being useful for your research, I'd greatly appreciate the citation Please cite: __Reyes-Umana, V., Henning, Z., Lee, K. et al. Genetic and phylogenetic analysis of dissimilatory iodate-reducing bacteria identifies potential niches across the world’s oceans.
+ISME J (2021). https://doi.org/10.1038/s41396-021-01034-5__

-# Comparative genomics of DIR
+## Comparative genomics of DIR

 How conserved are the proteins near iodate reductase (IdrA) across the phylogeny of IdrA and IdrA/AioA-like proteins?